 Welcome,

-My clinical approach is attachment-based and trauma-informed, with a focus on strengthening caregiver-child relationships, helping children make sense of their experiences through play and creativity, and building resilience through healthy coping strategies.
-I also help caregivers explore generational patterns and family dynamics that may be influencing current challenges, while honoring cultural and societal influences on parenting.
+My clinical approach is attachment-based and trauma-informed, with a focus on strengthening caregiver–child relationships.
+I support children in making sense of their experiences through play, creativity, and developmentally attuned interventions, while building resilience and healthy coping skills.

 Areas of Expertise